Police suspended over leaked texts mocking homeless, discussing whether to ‘face shoot’ suspect

 Then, in a response to an officer about the assignment, Reyna-Sanchez said: “Clearly they don’t see what I see … b---- be twice as big as u!!”

-In another exchange, an officer said he spotted a mentally ill woman, who had a record of shoplifting, walking in town.
+In another exchange, an officer said he spotted a mentally ill woman who had a record of shoplifting walking in town.

 “Get pics of her rack!!”
 Reyna-Sanchez wrote, according to messages reviewed by the Bee, before adding more texts disparaging her body.